"You can only die once. Make sure it is worth it."

 Quick Melee: There is the standard version of it, the "press the button and stab with one motion".
 That takes at least two swipes to kill someone however.
 If the player does it from behind a player, they will preform a takedown move instead, which kills in one stab and awards the player with the victim's dogtags.

-In the dog tags: Ace Of Spades comes with a song quote, Cause of Death is called a "fishy abbreviation" (and comes with fish bones on it), the True Handgun Master tag quotes and depicts Dirty Harry, and then there's HAGS WAS HERE, of course.
+In the dog tags: Ace Of Spades comes with a song quote, Cause of Death is called a "fishy abbreviation" (and comes with fish bones on it), "Are these subtitles" refers to a popular comedic fanmade Battlefield 2 video called Mine, the True Handgun Master tag quotes and depicts Dirty Harry, and then there's HAGS WAS HERE, of course.
 Plus extra logos of EA games you might already own.
 Back to Karland added a Dog Tag named Diving Dolphin, featuring a prone dolphin with a helmet and an M4, in a callback to Battlefield 2's Game Breaker tactic.

 Some of the Assignments released with Back To Karkand and Close Quarters are shout outs.
 "Professional Russian" to unlock the L85A2 is a shoutout to YouTube gun and weapon video maker FPS Russia.
 The PP-19 and Jackhammer assignments were called "Familiar Territory" and "Scared Veteran" as those guns were from Battlefield 2.
 The SCAR-L assignment in Close Quarters is called "Set us up the bomb".

 In a blink-and-you'll-miss-it moment during the intro to "Gone Hunting," you can see that Hawkins' callsign is Wedge.